 Revenues for interest-sensitive and investment-type products consist of investment income, policy charges for the cost of insurance, policy administration, and surrenders that have been assessed against policy account balances during the period.
 Interest-sensitive contract liabilities for these products represent policy account balances before applicable surrender charges.
-Policy benefits and claims that are charged to expenses include claims incurred in the period in excess of related policy account balances and interest credited to policy account balances.
-Interest is credited to policyholder account balances according to terms of the policies or contracts.
+Policy benefits and claims that are charged to expenses include claims incurred in the period in excess of related policy account balances according to terms of the policies or contracts.